AbductiveLearning/ABLkit/docs/Overview/Abductive-Learning.rst

    pseudo-labels
    :math:`\left\{f(\boldsymbol{x}_1), \ldots, f(\boldsymbol{x}_m)\right\}`
    are predicted by a data-driven classifier model.
-2. These pseudo-labels are then converted into logical facts :math:`\mathcal{O}` that are acceptable for logical reasoning.
+2. These pseudo-labels are then converted into pseudo-groundings :math:`\mathcal{O}` that are acceptable for logical reasoning.
 3. Conduct joint reasoning with :math:`\mathcal{KB}` to find any inconsistencies.
-If found, the logical facts that lead to minimal inconsistency can be identified.
+If found, the pseudo-groundings that lead to minimal inconsistency can be identified.
-4. Modify the identified facts through **abductive reasoning** (or, **abduction**), returning revised logical facts :math:`\Delta(\mathcal{O})` which are compatible with :math:`\mathcal{KB}`.
+4. Modify the identified facts through **abductive reasoning** (or, **abduction**), returning revised pseudo-groundings :math:`\Delta(\mathcal{O})` which are compatible with :math:`\mathcal{KB}`.
-5. These revised logical facts are converted back to the form of pseudo-labels, and used like ground-truth labels in conventional supervised learning to train a new classifier.
+5. These revised pseudo-groundings are converted back to the form of pseudo-labels, and used like ground-truth labels in conventional supervised learning to train a new classifier.
 6. The new classifier will then be adopted to replace the previous one in the next iteration.

-This above process repeats until the classifier is no longer updated, or the logical facts :math:`\mathcal{O}` are compatible with the knowledge base.
+This above process repeats until the classifier is no longer updated, or the pseudo-groundings :math:`\mathcal{O}` are compatible with the knowledge base.

 The following figure illustrates this process: